OldManSaturn/siem_saltbuild/README.md

-# Project Name
+# SALTBUILD - Custom SIEM

-A brief description of what this project does and who it's for.
+A custom built SIEM written in Rust.
+To serve as apart of the SALTBUILD suite of IT/Security software & tools.
 ## Table of Contents

 - [Installation](#installation)